-In 1994 a group of 12 artists in the Cowichan Valley on Vancouver Island met to discuss the need for a permanent showcase for selling their artwork beyond the usual venues of craft fairs and exhibitions.
+In 1994 a group of artists in the Cowichan Valley on Vancouver Island met to discuss the need for a permanent showcase for selling their artwork beyond the usual venues of craft fairs and exhibitions.
 Though the initial group changed, a core group of 9 opened their first tiny storefront in downtown Duncan in August of that year.
 They called themselves IMAGINE THAT!
 ARTISANS' DESIGNS.
 They are a Registered Co-operative.

-August 2023 marked the beginning of the 30th year in business for this very successful artist-run store.
-All work is juried and is of very high quality, with price ranges for even the smallest budget.
+August 2025 marked the beginning of the 32nd year in business for this successful artist-run store.
+All work is juried and is of high quality, with price ranges for even the smallest budget.
 The Members are proud of their long record supporting local Cowichan artists and other artists from Vancouver Island.
 Mid way between Victoria and Nanaimo, their great location is at the heart of the Cowichan Valley in historic downtown Duncan.
 IMAGINE THAT! is a pleasant place to turn off the TransCanada and have an artistic "refuelling" stop.
 Look for the red brick City Hall.
 We're across the square.

 Imagine that! is proudly Canadian, with works made all over Vancouver Island, as well as on some of the adjacent smaller islands.
 The work of 60-some professional artisans and artists is featured.